Kvinnan i det Låsta Rummet

 Maniac's Theme (End Titles)

-Maniac is apparently a particularly nasty 1980 slasher flick, which I have neither seen nor have any intention of seeing.
+Maniac is, apparently, a particularly nasty 1980 slasher flick, which I have neither seen nor have any intention of seeing.
 Its soundtrack, however (written by Jay Chattaway), is another matter, being an excellent, mostly electronic score, filling the listener with the appropriate level of dread, even with the film itself nowhere in sight.
 Highlights include the super-creepy Maniac's Theme (Main Title) and the 'moaning synth over rumbling bass' of Mannequin's Revenge, but in truth, there really isn't a bad track here.

 Peter Lewis (the ex-Moby Grape guy?
 Probably not) plays Mellotron, with suitably unearthly choirs on Cemetery Chase and Mannequin's Revenge, the latter with extra added pitchbend for good measure.
 So; not really a Mellotron album as such, but a good, solid electronic horror soundtrack from the days before cheap'n'easy sampling made the form almost redundant (contentious?
 Moi?).
-I'm not entirely sure whether this came out at the time, or had to wait for its 1997 CD release, but at least it's actually available.

 Mellodrama: The Mellotron Music (2010, 45.25) ***/TTTTT